 There may be one or many warts that you can see or feel.
 They may look like small, red or white cauliflowers.
 They may be flat or feel like small raised bumps.
-Although the warts are unsightly, most of them are painless but can sometimes cause burning or itching.
+Most of them are painless but can sometimes cause burning or itching.
 Genital warts are often the only sign that someone has an HPV infection.
 In fact, genital warts are the most common sign of HPV in men.